-The presidency of the parliamentary cooperation of the Visegrád Group countries (V4) will be held between July 2019 and July 2020 by the two chambers of the Czech Parliament.
+The presidency of the parliamentary cooperation of the Visegrád Group countries (V4) between July 2019 and July 2020 is held by the two chambers of the Czech Parliament.
 In this context, the Czech Chamber of Deputies, in cooperation with the Czech Senate, organised a joint committee meeting for the Defence Committees of the V4 parliaments on 7–8 January 2020.
-At the meeting the National Assembly was represented by Miklós Simon, Deputy Chair of the Defence and Police Committee, and Miklós Boros, Hungary’s ambassador in Prague.
-All the Defence or Security Committees of the Parliamentary Chambers of each V4 country were represented (the Polish Sejm sent one of its officers) at the meeting, which was open to the press with regards to the opening presentations.
+The Hungarian National Assembly was represented at the meeting by Miklós Simon, Deputy Chair of the Committee on Defence and Law Enforcement, with Miklós Boros, Hungary’s ambassador to Prague also attending the meeting.
+All the Defence or Security Committees of the Parliamentary Chambers of each V4 country were represented at the meeting (the Polish Sejm was represented at the expert level), the keynote addresses of which, were open to the press.

 The three main themes of the event were V4 defence cooperation, joint procurements, and cyber defence and cyber security.

-The meeting was opened by Jana Černochová, Chair of the Defence Committee of the Czech Chamber of Deputies, who recalled in her opening speech that the V4 cooperation will celebrate its 30th anniversary in February next year.
+The meeting was opened by Jana Černochová, Chair of the Defence Committee of the Czech Chamber of Deputies, who in her opening speech recalled that the V4 cooperation will celebrate its 30th anniversary in February next year.
 She added that in recent years all countries have achieved a number of results individually, but they have always been the most effective when acting together.
-Among the speeches of the heads of delegations, Simon Miklós pointed out with regards to defence policy, among other things, that the cooperation of the Visegrád Group is the most important regional forum for Hungary, providing an opportunity for regular debates and coordination of the various EU and NATO positions.
+Among the speeches by the heads of delegations, Miklós Simon pointed out among other things with regards to defence policy, that the Visegrád Group cooperation is the most important regional forum for Hungary, providing an opportunity for regular debates and coordination of the various EU and NATO positions.

-In relation to the third item on the agenda, the delegations heard three lectures on the Czech Republic’s experience and approach to cyber defence and cyber security, the challenges and threats posed by cyber attacks, and the possible solutions.
+In relation to the third item on the agenda, the delegations heard three lectures on the Czech Republic’s experience and approach to cyber defence and cyber security, the challenges and threats posed by cyber-attacks, and the possible solutions.
 Lukáš Kintr, Deputy Director of the National Cyber and Security Centre of the Czech National Cyber and Information Security Agency, explained that guaranteeing cyber security is the responsibility of the state, where prevention and understanding of potential threats are paramount.
-Cyber defence is the responsibility of military intelligence and the army, which was discussed in a presentation by Jan Beroun, Director of the Czech Military Intelligence.
+Parallel to this, cyber defence is the responsibility of military intelligence and the army, which was discussed in a presentation by Jan Beroun, Director of the Czech Military Intelligence.
 In the context of cyber defence, Mr. Beroun highlighted the lack of an exact definition and the importance of international cooperation.
-The third presentation was given by Michal Koudelka, Director of the Czech Security Information Service, who stressed that in addition to ongoing training, cooperation between the countries and mutual trust are essential in the fight against cyber attacks.
+The third presentation was given by Michal Koudelka, Director of the Czech Security Information Service, who stressed that in addition to ongoing training, cooperation and mutual trust between the countries are essential in the fight against cyber-attacks.

-In closing the meeting, delegation heads of the V4 defence committees signed a document containing the final conclusions of the event.
+In closing the meeting, the heads of delegations of the V4 defence committees signed a document containing the final conclusions of the event.

 On 17-18 November 2019, under the Czech Presidency of the Visegrád Group, organised by the Senate of the Czech Republic, the Conference of Presidents and Speakers of Parliaments of V4 Countries was held in Prague on the occasion of the 30th anniversary of the Velvet Revolution.
 The event was attended by the inviting party, Jaroslav Kubera, President of the Senate of the Czech Republic, as well as Radek Vondráček, Speaker of the Chamber of Deputies of the Czech Republic, László Kövér, Speaker of the Hungarian National Assembly, Andrej Danko, Speaker of the National Council of the Slovak Republic, Elżbieta Witek, Marshal of the Polish Sejm, and Bogdan Borusewicz, Deputy Marshal of the Polish Senate.
 The meeting’s agenda focused on two topics: “November 1989” and “November 2019”.
 The special guest of the first session was Pavel Žáček, one of the organisers of the 1989 student demonstrations, and after the regime change director of the Institute for the Study of Totalitarian Regimes and Security Services Archives, currently a Member of the Czech Chamber of Deputies, who in his speech thanked in particular the Hungarian young people for their active participation in the events of 1989 in Prague.
 During the commemorations, the participants jointly opened the exhibitions entitled “Velvet Revolution” and “Moments of the 20th century”, and also attended other celebratory events.
 As part of his personal programme, the Speaker of the Hungarian National Assembly laid a wreath at the memorial to the victims of communism.